Parent-Teacher Organization (PTO) Executive Committee:

-I’m a mommy of two to Leela, in 1st grade and Nayira, in prek 1B.
-I was born in Lebanon and moved to California in 2010.
-Being a Lebanese Armenian, I never felt the “challenge” of losing my Armenian heritage, as is the case in the US.
-I realizes that I should not take this lightly and made an extra effort in assuring my kids not only preserve their identity but live it, while speaking the language, knowing the history, and reading it’s literature.
-As such, sending my kids to AGM is just the first step to many more. while being a member of the PTO, this year, is just another.
+Mommy of two- Leela, in 1st grade and Nayira, in Prek2.
+Born and lived most of my life in Lebanon, I moved to California in 2010.
+Back home, I was never challenged with the harsh reality of ‘loosing’ my identity, as in the case, here in the US.
+I realize that I should not take this lightly and but make an extra effort in assuring my children not only preserve their identity but live it, while speaking the language, knowing the history, and reading its literature.
+As such, sending them to AGM is just the first step to many more, while being a member of the PTO for the second year, is just another.

 I have been a proud AGM mom since 2015.
 My sons are currently in PK -2 and first grade.
 This is my first year participating in the PTO.
 I look forward to getting to know all of you at the many wonderful events we have planned for the year ahead.
 Go Eagles!